Topology Learning of unknown Networked Linear Dynamical System excited by Cyclostationary inputs: INTRODUCTION

-\textbf{Contribution:} This article studies structure learning in linear dynamical systems with complex-valued dependencies using nodal time series that are modeled by cyclostationary processes.
-We provide an algorithm with provable guarantees for structure identification in such systems.
+\textbf{Contribution:} Under assumptions that hold for a large class of systems, in this article, we provide an algorithm with provable guarantees for structure identification in linear dynamical systems with complex-valued dependencies using nodal time-series that are modeled by cyclostationary processes.
 To the best of our knowledge, this is the first work to provide consistent learning in complex-valued linear dynamical systems excited by cyclostationary inputs.
-In particular, our work reconstructs the graph topology with provable guarantees and is applicable to any directed graph.

-Next, we consider partially observed bidirected dynamical systems with radial topology and excited by cyclostationary inputs.
-We extend our learning algorithm to the partially observed setting and show that the exact radial topology is recovered provided the latent/unobserved nodes are separated by three or more hops in the underlying network.
-We validate the theoretical contributions on data generated from test dynamical systems.
-Preliminary results on some of the aspects presented in this article have appeared in the conference article \cite{doddi2019exact}.
-Aside from detailed proofs of the theoretical results and extended simulation results, this article includes learning with complex-valued network dependencies and under partial observability that are absent in the conference article.
+We also develop topology learning algorithms to partially observed bidirected {tree }networks excited by cyclostationary processes, which is of considerable importance (see \cite{ talukdar2018topology, sepehr2016inferring, sepehr2019blind}).
+We validate the theoretical contributions on the real-world climate data as well as from the data generated from test dynamical systems.
+Preliminary results on some of the aspects presented in this article have appeared in the conference article \cite{talukdar2020physics, talukdar2015reconstruction, doddi2019exact}.
+Aside from detailed proofs of the theoretical results and extended simulation results, this article develops methods for learning with complex-valued network dependencies and under partial observability that are absent in our prior preliminary works. {Moreover, we provide a computational approach for our algorithms where we leverage sparse regression methods for accurate reconstruction under low sample regime.}

 The remainder of the paper is organized as follows.
-Section \ref{sec:two} describes the topology learning problem of a linear dynamical system with complex valued system parameters, driven by exogenous cyclostationary inputs.
-Section \ref{sec:three} provides results necessary for building an algorithm to reconstruct the topology from data.
+Section \ref{sec:two} describes the topology learning problem.
+Section \ref{sec:three} provides the results necessary for building an algorithm to reconstruct the topology from data.
 Next, in Section \ref{sec:four}, an algorithm is presented for reconstructing the topology in presence of unobserved nodes for tree topologies (undirected connected graph with no cycles).
 Few illustrations and applications are provided in Section \ref{sec:five} and final conclusions in Section \ref{sec:six}.